60+ Traditional Greek Foods to Try (IMMEDIATELY)

 Tirokroketes are fried cheeseballs, and are something you’ll apparently find in many taverns in Greece.

-It sounds like an easy Greek food to say yes to, since they’re golden crispy fried balls filled with melty cheese.
+It sounds like an easy Greek dish to say yes to, since they’re golden crispy fried balls filled with melty cheese.
 I don’t know how you go wrong.

 13. Tapenade